Bishr ibn Marwan: Early life and career

-Bishr's father was Marwan ibn al-Hakam of the Banu Umayya (Umayyads) and his mother was Qutayya bint Bishr, who hailed from the aristocratic clan of the Banu Kilab, the Banu Ja'far.
-Bishr killed a chieftain of the Banu Kilab during the Battle of Marj Rahit in 684.
-The Umayyad victory at Marj Rahit against the supporters of the rival Mecca-based caliph Abd Allah ibn al-Zubayr consolidated Marwan's caliphate in Syria.
+Bishr's father, Marwan ibn al-Hakam, was an elder statesman from the Umayyad clan who was installed by the loyalist Arab tribes of Syria as the Umayyad caliph after the death of Caliph Mu'awiya II in 684.
+Bishr's mother, Qutayya bint Bishr, hailed from the aristocratic family of the Banu Kilab tribe, the Banu Ja'far.
+Bishr killed a chief of the Banu Kilab during the Battle of Marj Rahit in 684.
+The Umayyad victory at Marj Rahit against the supporters of the rival Mecca-based caliph Abd Allah ibn al-Zubayr consolidated Marwan's power in Syria.

 Bishr accompanied Marwan when he wrested Egypt from its Zubayrid governor, Abd al-Rahman ibn Utba al-Fihri, by early 685.
-Marwan appointed another of his sons, Abd al-Aziz, governor of Egypt and had Bishr remain in the province to keep Abd al-Aziz company as the latter was posted far from the rest of his kinsmen in Syria.
+Marwan appointed another of his sons, Abd al-Aziz, governor of Egypt but kept Bishr in the province to keep Abd al-Aziz company, as the latter was posted far from the rest of his kinsmen in Syria.
 Relations between the brothers may have become tense, prompting Bishr to return to Syria.
-By then, the caliphal throne had passed to another son of Marwan, Abd al-Malik.
+By then, the caliphal throne had passed to Marwan's eldest son, Abd al-Malik.
 Bishr's activities in Syria upon his return are not specified by the literary sources, though an originally Byzantine bronze weight chiseled and re-inscribed with the Kufic Arabic inscription: "In the name of God: Bishr ibn Marwan, the amir; this is a weight of twelve" was likely produced in Syria.
-According to the numismatist George C. Miles, the bronze weight indicates that Bishr occupied a government office in Syria, whether as a local governor or a controller of finance.
+According to the numismatist George C. Miles, the bronze weight suggests Bishr occupied a government office in Syria, whether as a local governor or a controller of finance.